henrylawson/henrylawson.net/website/_posts/2014-09-10-complex-systems.markdown

 for a complex system to be available it is now clear that resilience needs to be designed for as well.
 Accepting that failures do happen and designing systems to be easily recoverable is also a very important characteristic.
-A characteristic that I have learnt many times over by doing production support.
+A characteristic that I have learned many times over by doing production support.